SUPLA/supla-device/extras/examples/linux/README.md

 Add 3-phase electricity meter channel.

-All paramters are optional, however it is reasonable to provide at least one ;).
+All parameters are optional, however it is reasonable to provide at least one ;).

 There are two "global" parameters, and few parameters associated with specific phases.